rljbufny1/Titan2D_Bayes_Linear_Method_Hazard_Map_Emulator_Workflow/README.md

 where * is replaced with your Amazon AWS credentials information.

-Notes:

-See ./submithost/pegasus-wms-configuration-files/pegasusrc_template for a note on region usage for Pegasus WMS.

-See ./submithost/pegasus-wms-configuration-files/compute-env.json for the Amazon AWS bid percentage used.
-Currently set to 20%.
+### emulator.ipynb:

+This Jupyter notebook provides the interface for running the Titan2D Hazard Map Emulator Workflow.

 ### pegasus-wms-configuration-scripts directory

-**Note: source configure.sh must be completed before building the submit host an remote host Docker images.**
+- **Note: source configure.sh must be completed before building the submit host and the remote host Docker images.**

-- Update creditionals template files in the submithost and remotehost directories.
+- Update creditionals template files in the remotehost and rsubmithost directories.

 	cd ./pegasus-wms-configuration_scripts<br>
 	source configure.sh<br>